 Answer: In Genesis 49 the patriarch Jacob, sensing his impending death, gathers his sons to his bedside to bless them.
-Each son became the progenitor of the twelve tribes of Israel.
+Each son became the progenitor of one of the twelve tribes of Israel.
 Benjamin, as the youngest, receives his father’s blessing last: “Benjamin is a ravenous wolf; in the morning he shall devour the prey, and at night he shall divide the spoil” (Genesis 49:27).
-The warlike nature of the small tribe of Benjamin became well known, as exhibited in their swordsmen (Judge 20:15-16; 1 Chronicles 8:40, 12:2; 2 Chronicles 14:8, 17:17) and in their ungodly defense of their extreme wickedness in Gibeah (Judges 19–20).
+The warlike nature of the small tribe of Benjamin became well known, as exhibited in their swordsmen (Judges 20:15–16; 1 Chronicles 8:40, 12:2; 2 Chronicles 14:8, 17:17) and in their ungodly defense of their extreme wickedness in Gibeah (Judges 19—20).

 Benjamin’s blessing has three parts.
 Compared to a wolf, his blessing has two time frames, morning and evening; it has two actions, devouring and dividing; and two outcomes, prey and spoil.
 This sets up a type of “before and after” experience for Benjamin and his offspring.